bashuser30/dl-distro/README.md

 # dl-distro

 `dl-distro` is a Bash script designed to download and verify a chosen ISO from a list of supported distributions.
 It fetches the necessary details for downloading and verification using `jq` and the provided `distro_data.json` file.
 I am expanding the list of supported distributions when time permits.
-Your contributions are always appreciated, please see [Contributing](#contributing).
+Your contributions are always appreciated, please see the [contributing file](https://codeberg.org/bashuser30/dl-distro/src/branch/master/CONTRIBUTING.md).

 Currently, `dl-distro` supports downloading **118** different ISOs from **9** different distributions.
 For more details see [Supported Distributions](#supported-distributions).